xdFai/IRSTDID-800/README.md

 # IRSTDID-800
-This is the dataset of  the paper 'A Benchmark Analysis of Single-Image Destriping and Infrared Small Target Detection'
+This is the dataset of  the paper 'A Benchmark Analysis of Infrared Image Strip Noise Removal'

 # Framework
 ![Image text](https://github.com/xdFai/IRSTDID-800/blob/main/Fig/picture01.png)